 Volcanoes National Park Rwanda (Parc National Des Volcans)

-Located in the heart of Central Africa, Volcanoes National Park is without doubt the only Rwanda gorilla safari park.
-Volcanoes National Park is set in the far Northwestern Rwanda within Virunga Conservation Area featuring a distinct ecosystem characterized by bamboo, swamp, health and an evergreen vegetation.
+Volcanoes National Park Rwanda: Located in the heart of Central Africa, Volcanoes National Park is without doubt the only Rwanda gorilla safari park.
+Volcanoes National Park is set in far Northwestern Rwanda within the Virunga Conservation Area featuring a distinct ecosystem characterized by bamboo, swamp, health, and evergreen vegetation.

 Parc National Des Volcans is one of the oldest parks Africa has, founded in 1925 and occupies a compact land area of up to 160sq.kms.
 It is part of the extensive Virunga Conservation Area that also extends to include Mgahinga Gorilla National Park of Uganda and Virunga National Park of D.R.
 Congo.